laurencewells/guidewire-cda-delta-clone/README.md

 ### Prerequisites

-- Python 3.10 or higher
+- Python 3.8 or higher
 - AWS and Azure credentials with appropriate permissions
+- Docker and Docker Compose (for testing)
 - `pip` for dependency management